tamirdresher/covidtrackingfinal/README.md

 We created a Postman workspace containing the different Endpoints the system has at:</br>
 https://www.postman.com/lunar-firefly-552571/workspace/covidtracking</br>
 The second option in running using docker:</br>
-Start any terminal session (cmd, powershell, on VsCode, etc..) and write:</br>
+Start any terminal session (cmd, PowerShell, on VsCode, etc..) and write:</br>
 docker run -it --rm -p 8080:80 nivrave/covidtrackingfinal:latest</br>
 After downloading the image, the project will run on a docker container.</br>
 Pay attention that in this method the Protocol will be http (not https) and the Port is 8080 (not 7122).</br>